Policy Number: V-2

 Virginia Western Community College does not tolerate acts of violence or hostility committed by or against employees, students, contractual workers, temporary employment agency workers, volunteers, visitors, or other third parties on college owned, controlled, or leased properties, or while conducting college business at any location, including representing the college at conferences or off-site meetings, or traveling in college owned or leased vehicles.

 It is intended that all useful management strategies be employed to identify and prevent incidents of workplace and campus violence, reduce the effects of violence on victims, and provide consequences to those who threaten or perpetrate violence.
-College managers, employees and students are responsible for reporting indications of possible hostile behavior and must not be subjected to any acts of retaliation for reporting these concerns.
-Those seeking to remedy workplace violence may file a complaint with the associate vice president of Human Resources, the college president, the vice presidents, their supervisor(s), or any individual(s) designated by the agency to receive such reports.
+College managers, employees and students are responsible for reporting indications of behavior that violates this policy and must not be subjected to any acts of retaliation for reporting these concerns.
+Those seeking to remedy workplace violence may file a complaint with the Associate Vice President of Human Resources, the college president, the vice presidents, their supervisor(s), or any individual(s) designated by the agency to receive such reports.
 Managers and/or supervisors who fail to take appropriate action upon becoming aware of the acts of violence shall be subject to disciplinary actions, up to and including termination.

 Based on the nature of the offense, individuals may want to report acts of violence to Campus Police.
 Under no circumstances shall the individual alleging acts of violence be required to file a complaint with the alleged person.
-The college will use available resources such as employee assistance programs, law enforcement offices, the college’s Intervention Services, the Dean of Student Services Office, Care/Threat Assessment Team and applicable human resources and student programs and policies in responding to alleged acts of violence.
+The college will use available resources such as employee assistance programs, law enforcement offices, the college’s Behavioral Health and Wellness Office, the Vice President of Student Affairs Office, Care/Threat Assessment Team and applicable human resources and student programs and policies in responding to alleged acts of violence.

 Violence includes, but is not limited to, intimidation, threats, physical attack, domestic and dating violence, stalking, or property damage, and includes acts of violence committed by or against college employees, students, contractual workers, temporary employment agency workers, customers, relatives, acquaintances, or other third parties in college facilities or on college grounds.
 Workplace violence is further defined as any physical assault, threatening behavior, or verbal abuse occurring in the workplace by employees, students, or third parties.
 It includes, but is not limited to, beating, stabbing, shooting, rape, suicide, attempted suicide, psychological trauma such as threats, obscene phone calls, an intimidating presence, and harassment of any nature such as stalking, shouting, or swearing, such that a reasonable level of fear is felt.